How to make a million dollars with the two best lifestyle choices for the planet, and how cities could be better designed to support that.

 Would you change your lifestyle even if making those changes made you an extra million dollars, tax free?

 The things I'm going to suggest in the next 15 minutes are the best things you could be doing for the planet while still holding down a normal job and living a normal life.
 Even if you're 70 years old and retired, the plan I'll discuss today gives you over $300,000.
-If you're a woman 47 under or a man 40 to our younger, you can save an extra $1,000,000 in your lifetime, at least compared to the average American.
+If you're a woman 47 and under, or a man 42 or younger, you can save an extra million dollars in your lifetime, at least compared to the average American.
 And if you're 22 years old, you can save nearly half a million dollars more.

 If you already do what I'm about to suggest, congratulations!
 You should share this podcast with the people who question your lifestyle choices.
 You know they're out there!
-When they get with the program and start saving up to $300 a week, $1400 a month in $16,000 a year, well, they're going to owe you a nice dinner.
-At the very least!
+When they get with the program and start saving up to $300 a week, $1400 a month and $16,000 a year, well, they're going to owe you a nice dinner at the very least!

 What will you do with the extra money?
 Will you take lavish vacations every year?
-Put it in your Children's college fund, invested for retirement.
+Put it in your children's college fund?
+Invest it for retirement?
 And hey, it's a lot of money.
 It doesn't have to all be one thing.
-With the help of a professional financial adviser, which I'm definitely not.
-You can set up a plan to save some, invest some and enjoy some of it along the way.
-But the lifestyle opportunities I'll reveal are tiny compared to the mega trend I'll talk about at the end: Living in Edenic City.
+With the help of a professional financial adviser, which I'm definitely not, you can set up a plan to save some, invest some and enjoy some of it along the way.
+But the lifestyle opportunities I'll reveal are tiny compared to the mega trend I'll talk about at the end: Living in an edenic city.

 Welcome to Episode six, where I'll show you the best way to save money by doing the best things you can to save the planet.